dlemieux/theride/README.md

 This repository holds the source code for Mythari Park (originally called The Ride) which was created for the Enter the MUD game jam.

+Most of the game logic is located in the "typeclasses" directory in the content_* and room_* files.

 # Welcome to Evennia!

 This is your game directory, set up to let you start with